-The Gramm-Leach-Bliley Act (GLBA) of 1999 codified the lack of regulatory oversight over the MCs.
+the MCs.
 GLBA dismantled the legal barriers to conglomeration in the financial services industry and expanded the span of allowable nonbank activities for BHCs.
-Concerned with inability of bank examiners to understand the new lines of business, GLBA deferred the examination and oversight of nonbank subsidiaries to their respective functional regulators.10 The problem was that MCs had never been assigned a functional regulator.
+Concerned with inability of bank examiners to understand the new lines of business, GLBA deferred the examination and oversight of nonbank subsidiaries to their respective functional regulators.
+The problem was that MCs had never been assigned a functional regulator.
 The BHC regulators were granted visitorial powers, advisory in nature, to evaluate nonbank subsidiaries, but only if the latter constituted a serious risk to the financial safety and soundness of a depository institution.
-The risk status was to be determined by the respective functional regulators, which did not exist for MCs.11
+The risk status was to be determined by the respective functional regulators, which did not exist for MCs.

 One major implication of this regulatory gap was MCs having no explicitly imposed or enforced capital requirements.
 Supervisors routinely require banks and BHCs to meet minimum capital requirements.
-Even loans originated by banks with the sole purpose of distribution are subject to sizable capital requirements.12,13 BHCs were able to avoid capital provisioning for loans held on AMCs' balance sheets.
-For example, it was sufficient for a BHC to hold a 79% or less equity stake in an MC subsidiary to avoid consolidating it for capital requirement purposes.14 Anecdotal evidence also suggests that even fully owned and controlled AMCs were not always capital provisioned for.
-Regulators were content with not allocating capital for loans held (i) for sale; (ii) off banks' balance sheets; (iii) in limited liability nondepository subsidiaries.15 Thus, AMCs could take over loan origination from ADIs and help their depository affiliates and parent BHCs to conserve capital.
+Even loans originated by banks with the sole purpose of distribution are subject to sizable capital requirements.
+BHCs were able to avoid capital provisioning for loans held on AMCs' balance sheets.
+For example, it was sufficient for a BHC to hold a 79% or less equity stake in an MC subsidiary to avoid consolidating it for capital requirement purposes.
+Anecdotal evidence also suggests that even fully owned and controlled AMCs were not always capital provisioned for.
+Regulators were content with not allocating capital for loans held (i) for sale; (ii) off banks' balance sheets; (iii) in limited liability nondepository subsidiaries.
+Thus, AMCs could take over loan origination from ADIs and help their depository affiliates and parent BHCs to conserve capital.
+The first part of our analysis explores whether less-capitalized BHCs were more likely to establish AMCs.